PyroId/PyroPython/docs/index.rst

-.. pyropyhton documentation master file, created by sphinx-quickstart on Wed Jul 11 16:28:42 2018.
+.. pyropython documentation master file, created by sphinx-quickstart on Wed Jul 11 16:28:42 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.